 - (2) Includes 3,870,000 shares of Common Stock held by TCAC Sponsor, LLC (the "Sponsor") and 600,000 shares of Common Stock held by Tuatara Capital Fund II, L.P.
 Tuatara Capital Fund II, L.P. ("Fund II") is the sole member of TCAC Sponsor, LLC.
 Accordingly, shares of Common Stock held by TCAC Sponsor, LLC may be attributed to Fund II.
 Fund II is controlled by a board of managers comprised of three individuals Albert Foreman, Mark Zittman and Marc Riiska.
 Any action by our sponsor with respect to our company or the founders' shares, including voting and dispositive decisions, requires a majority vote of the managers of the board of managers of Fund II.
 Under the so-called "rule of three," because voting and dispositive decisions are made by a majority of Fund II's managers, none of the managers is deemed to be a beneficial owner of our sponsor's securities, even those in which he holds a pecuniary interest.
 Accordingly, none of the managers is deemed to have or share beneficial ownership of the founders' shares held by the Sponsor. - (3) TVC Capital IV, L.P. is an affiliate of TVC Capital Partners IV, L.P.
 Each of TVC Capital IV LP and TVC Capital Partners IV LP is directly controlled by TVC Capital IV GP, LLC ("GP IV").
 Each of Steven Hamerslag and Jeb S. Spencer is a managing member of GP IV and may be deemed to have shared voting and dispositive power over the shares held by the foregoing entities.
 The foregoing is not an admission by any of Steven Hamerslag and Jeb S. Spencer that he is the beneficial owner of the shares held by the foregoing entities.
 The address for each of the foregoing persons is 11710 El Camino Real, Suite 100, San Diego, CA 92130. - (4) Held by Altitude Investment Partners, LP, in which Mr. Trauben has a less than 5% ownership interest.
 Altitude Investment Partners, LP is managed by JRC Capital Partners, in which Mr. Trauben has an approximately 25% ownership interest.
 All decisions by JRC Capital Partners (including the voting and disposition and other decisions regarding the shares of the Company) are made by unanimous written consent of the Board members of JRC Capital Partners, which such Board consists of greater than 3 persons.
 Accordingly, under the so-called "rule of three" pursuant to SEC guidance, because voting and dispositive decisions are made by consent of the Board of JRC Capital Partners, Mr. Trauben is not deemed to be a beneficial owner of the shares of the Company and disclaims all beneficial ownership therein.
 The address for Altitude Investment Partners, L.P. is 73 Bal Bay Drive, Bal Harbor, FL 33154. - (5) Includes the shares of Common Stock held by Medici Holdings V, Inc., an estate planning vehicle through which Mr. Harris shares ownership with family members of Mr. Harris and for which Mr. Harris may be deemed to have investment discretion and voting power.
-Includes 489,134 options exercisable for shares of Common Stock within 60 days. - (6) Includes 9,264 options exercisable for shares of Common Stock within 60 days. - (7) Includes 6,794 options exercisable for shares of Common Stock within 60 days.
+Includes 489,134 options exercisable for shares of Common Stock within 60 days. - (6) Does not include any shares that will be purchased in this offering.
+See "Certain Relationships and Related Party Transactions-Purchases in this Offering by Certain Executive Officers and Directors." - (7) Includes 9,264 options exercisable for shares of Common Stock within 60 days. - (8) Includes 6,794 options exercisable for shares of Common Stock within 60 days.